deepdoctection/deepdoctection/docs/install.md

 Everything in the overview listed below the **deep**doctection layer are necessary requirements and have to be installed by the user.

-- Linux or macOS.
-Windows is not supported but there is a [Dockerfile](https://github.com/deepdoctection/deepdoctection/tree/master/docker/pytorch-cpu-jupyter) available.
+- Linux, macOS and Windows should work.
+We haven't tried on Windows but there is a [Dockerfile](https://github.com/deepdoctection/deepdoctection/tree/master/docker/gpu/Dockerfile) available.
-- Python >= 3.9
+- Python >= 3.10
-- 2.2 <= PyTorch  **or** 2.11 <= Tensorflow < 2.16.
-For lower Tensorflow versions the code will only run on a GPU.
-  Tensorflow support will be stopped from Python 3.11 onwards.
+- 2.6 <= PyTorch
 - To fine-tune models, a GPU is recommended.

 ??? info "Poppler vs. PDFium"

-    The package **deep**doctection supports two different libraries for PDF processing:
+    **deep**doctection supports two different libraries for PDF processing:
     For release `v.0.34.0` and below [Poppler](https://poppler.freedesktop.org/) is required for PDF processing.
 Starting from release `v.0.35.0`, [`pypdfmium2`](https://github.com/pypdfium2-team/pypdfium2) is used for PDF processing and the default choice.
 If both are available you can choose which one to use by setting environment variables, e.g.